Firefighters make headway against latest deadly California blaze

 Evacuation orders were being lifted in both fire zones in recent days for many of the estimated 20,000 people displaced at the height of the threat.

 The Butte Fire has charred almost 71,000 acres and leveled 545 dwellings since it broke out on Sept.
-9 in the historic Gold Rush country of the Sierra Nevada foothills, but was nearly 75 percent contained as well.
+9 in the historic Gold Rush country of the Sierra Nevada foothills, but was nearly 75 percent contained.

 Five people lost their lives in the two Northern California infernos, including two people who authorities said defied evacuation orders in the Butte Fire and an elderly disabled woman trapped in her home by the Valley Fire.

-Two firefighters were killed battling two other California wildfires in August, and three more died together in an initial assault against a major wildfire in August in Washington state.
+Two firefighters were killed battling two other California wildfires in August, one in the Modoc National Forest and one near Lake Tahoe.
+Three more firefighters died together in an initial assault against a major wildfire in August in Washington state.

 (Reporting by Steve Gorman in Los Angeles; Editing by Grant McCool)